ketancmaheshwari/ketancmaheshwari.github.io/_posts/2020-05-24-SMC18-Data-Challenge-4.md

 ### Rationale

-Awk is familiar, concise, fast, and expressive – especially for text processing applications.
+Awk is lightweight, concise, expressive, and fast – especially for text processing applications.
 Syntax of awk programs is known to be terse and hard to read by some accounts.
-I have taken special care to make the programs as readable as possible.
-I also wanted to see how far can I go with awk (and boy did I go far!).
+I have taken care to make the code readable.
+I wanted to see how far can I go with awk (and boy did I go far!).
 Alternative tools such as modern Python libraries have sometimes scaling limitations, portability concerns.
 Some are still evolving.
 Swift is used simply because I was familiar with it and confident that it will scale well in this case.

 # Data